JRCSTU/CO2MPAS-TA/doc/glossary.rst

         of fuel.

     ``fuel_heating_value``
-        fuel heating value in kwh/l: Value according to the Table A6.App2/1 in Regulation (EU) No [2017/1151][WLTP].
+        fuel heating value in kwh/l: Value according to Table A6.App2/1 in Regulation (EU) No [2017/1151][WLTP].

     ``fuel_carbon_content_percentage``